oscell/Biologically-inspired-UAV/README.md

 ## Methods

-### Boid flocking model
+The methods employed include:

-With separation, alignment, and cohesion behaviours.
+- Incorporating the boid flocking model with separation, alignment, and cohesion behaviors.

 <div align="center">